 How long does homemade cranberry relish last?

-Homemade cranberry relish can last for up to two weeks when stored properly in the refrigerator.
+Homemade relish can last up to two weeks in the fridge if stored right.

 Can I make cranberry relish in advance?